 Annual Incentives for Mr. Boshart and Mr. Hensel .
 For 2012, Mr. Boshart and Mr. Hensel, based on their positions as chief executive officer and chief financial officer, respectively, were awarded an Objective Bonus component with a target cash bonus of 65% of their base salaries tied to the achievement of meeting certain EBITDA, EPS and revenue targets, with a lower payout if the target was not achieved but exceeded a minimum threshold and a higher payout if it exceeded the target, and an amount determined by linear interpolation between target levels.
 40% of the Objective Bonus opportunity was weighted toward the EBITDA target, 40% was weighted toward achieving the EPS target and 20% was weighted towards the revenue target.
 A range of results was established for each of these goals, from a threshold to a maximum cash award.
 Messrs.
-Boshart and Hensel were entitled to receive a range of 6.5% to 39% of their base salaries based on the EBITDA component, 6.5% to 39% of their base salaries based on the EBITDA to 19.5% based on the revenue component
+Boshart and Hensel were entitled to receive a range of 6.5% to 39% of their base salaries based on the EPS component and 3.25% to 19.5% based on the revenue component